Dustin Sherer

-Dustin Sherer is a former indoor American football defensive lineman.
-He is also a fitness instructor.
+Dustin Sherer is an American former football defensive lineman.

 In 2003, Sherer suffered a catastrophic injury and despite odds against him ever playing football again, he played at the College of the Canyons in Los Angeles, Blinn College, and then eventually at Bacone College in Oklahoma.
 There, he earned the Central States Football League honorable mention.
 In 2012, his NAIA stats show he ranked #3 in Division 1 for fumbles forced per game and #27 for sacks per game.